CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Methodology

 \section{Methodology}

-In \cref{fig:benchmark-pipeline}, we provide a summary of the \codetaste{} pipeline.
-Based on a dataset of historic code changes, we (i) mine large, multi-file refactorings performed by human developers, (ii) translate each refactoring into task descriptions for our two tracks, (iii) build a reproducible execution environment that can run each repository's unit tests, and (iv) generate static analysis rules that capture desired and undesired patterns of the transformation.
-We then run agents to produce a candidate patch and evaluate it using both the repository test suite and our static rules.
+\codetaste{} is constructed using a simple, six-step pipeline, summarized in \cref{fig:benchmark-pipeline}.
+Starting from a dataset of historic code changes, it (i) mines large, multi-file refactorings performed by human developers, (ii) translates each refactoring into task descriptions for our two tracks, (iii) builds a reproducible execution environment that can run each repository's unit tests, and (iv) generates static analysis rules that capture desired and undesired patterns of the transformation.
+The pipeline then (v) runs coding agents in the resulting environments and (vi) evaluates their patches with tests and static rules.
+We use this pipeline to generate 100 challenging refactoring tasks.

-During evaluation, we task coding agents to reimplement the original human refactoring.
-These agents can interact with the task description, the codebase, and the test suite, and the execution environment, producing a final predicted patch.
+For evaluation, coding agents are run inside the execution environment and tasked to produce a candidate patch that implements the described refactoring.
+To allow agents to leverage their full capabilities, they can interact with the task description, the codebase, the test suite, and the execution environment, to produce a final predicted patch, which is simply extracted as the applied changes to the codebase.
 Finally, we evaluate this patch using (i) the test suite to validate whether the functionality has been preserved and (ii) the static analysis rules to validate how consistently the refactoring was implemented.